Koenkk/zigbee2mqtt.io/docs/devices/ZP-LZ-FR2U.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+Press power button and hold for 10 seconds to enter pairing mode.

 <!-- Notes END: Do not edit below this line -->